-Stage 1 Screening Project Details on European sites (Chapter 7, ES Volume I, Appendix 7A, ES Volume II).
+Proposed Development, or in combination with other plans and projects, and there is no need for further assessment of the impacts of air quality on European sites (Chapter 7, ES Volume I, Appendix 7A, ES Volume II).
 The wastewater from the Site is treated on Site in a wastewater treatment system situated on the eastern boundary of the Site.
 Wastewater is directed to a treatment system containing a Klargester BioDisc unit, sand filter unit and then onto a percolation drainage field which has been assessed and confirmed to meet the requirements.
 In relation to wastewater, there are no likely significant effects on European Sites, as a result of a lack of a source-pathway-receptor relationship.
 A further potential vector was identified in watercourses potentially conveying pollutants to European sites.
 Indirect deposition of pollutants from emissions to air from the Proposed Development was considered with regard to the three minor watercourses flowing within several hundred metres of the Site, one c.
-13m to the north-east of the Site, the Cloonprask / Barnacullia Stream, the Mill Stream c.
-250m to the north, and the other to the south, the Lisduff Stream, c.
+13m to the north-east of the Site, the Cloonprask / Barnacullia Stream, the Mill Stream, c.
 510m all flowing in an easterly direction eventually into the Kilcrow River.
 However, as these are constantly moving systems, with fresh water constantly flushing out any potential contaminants, it is not possible for any accumulation resulting from air quality emissions to be dissolved into the water and build up to elicit a response within the aquatic habitat or beyond.
 Indirect effects on these ecological receptors from the emissions to air were dismissed.
 Excavation requirements (e.g. impacts of local hydrogeology) No excavations are required from within, or in proximity to, any European sites.
 Transportation requirements No transport requirements will be necessary within any European sites for the construction of the Proposed Development.
 Additional traffic associated with the construction process will be facilitated on the existing local road network.
 Duration of construction, operation, etc. The Proposed Development will take approximately 18-24 months in total to construct.
 The operational lifespan of the Proposed Development is at least 25 years, after which it will be either decommissioned or extended.
 Other N/A